Bad Reputation (Kid Rock album)

-Bad Reputation is the twelfth studio album by American singer, rapper, and musician Kid Rock.
+Bad Reputation is the twelfth studio album by American musician Kid Rock.
 It was released digitally on March 21, 2022, and on physical CD on April 6, 2022, by Top Dog Records.
-The album spawned five singles: "Don't Tell Me How to Live" which features Monster Truck, "Ala-Fuckin-Bama", "We the People", "The Last Dance" and "Rockin'", and only 3 music videos were released.
+The album spawned five singles: "Don't Tell Me How to Live" which features Monster Truck, "Ala-Fuckin-Bama", "We the People", "The Last Dance" and "Rockin'", and three music videos were released.
 This was the first album since 1996's Early Mornin' Stoned Pimp to be released by Top Dog Records independently.

 Background

 The album was at first announced in late 2019 and was originally scheduled for release in 2021.
 On January 17, 2021, he held a birthday live stream event and originally announced the name of his album to be Kid Motherfuckin' Rock and announced a total of 50 songs including 10 hip hop songs, 10 rock songs, 10 country songs and 20 previously unreleased songs.
 The album name was announced in January 2022 during a birthday bash concert at Billy Bob's in Fort Worth, Texas.